oanda/apidocs/v1/transactions.md

 accountBalance
 : The balance on the account after the event.

-#### Description of transaction types and a sub-set of corresponding parameters
+## Transaction types and a sub-set of corresponding parameters

 ##### MARKET_ORDER_CREATE
 A transaction of this type is created when a user has successfully traded a specified number of units of an instrument at the current market price.